-We are completing an early phase project utilizing a psoriasis mouse model to assess the potential use of intravenous administration of fibroblast spheroids for the treatment of psoriasis.
+We have completed an early phase project utilizing a psoriasis mouse model to assess the potential use of intravenous administration of fibroblast spheroids for the treatment of psoriasis.
 Results to date include that a single administration of fibroblast spheroids resulted in significant improvement in mice with moderate psoriasis, and that multiple administrations of fibroblast spheroids resulted in significant improvement in mice with severe psoriasis.
 We also compared fibroblast spheroid with single and multiple administration of an anti-IL-23 monoclonal antibody in treatment of mice with mild to moderate psoriasis.
 We noted that a single treatment of fibroblast spheroids was significantly better than single and multiple administration of an anti-IL-23 monoclonal antibody.
+We are in the process of carrying out a dosage tiration animal model study to determine optimal efficacious dose range, in addition to determining the durability of treatment for mild to moderate, and moderate to severe psoriasis.
 Three anti-IL-23 monoclonal antibody treatments are approved by the FDA for the treatment of psoriasis, including Tremfya®, Illumya®, and Skyrizi®.
+As a result of these studies, we have moved this project to our product candidate pipeline with the name of CYPS317.